-Alaa Abd El Fattah, one of Egypt’s most high profile political prisoners, has been imprisoned for nearly five years - charged with organising a protest.
+Alaa Abd El Fattah, one of Egypt’s most high profile political activists, has been imprisoned again.

 The persecution of Alaa Abd El Fattah is a recurring theme in Egypt.
 He was jailed under the Mubarak regime for 45 days and again by the Supreme Council of the Armed Forces in 2011.
 He remained in jail for almost two months, missing the birth of his son, Khalid.
 He also faced trumped up charges designed to intimidate protest under the Morsi government in 2013 along with popular satirist Bassem Youssef.

 He was arrested in November 2013, three months after Abdel-Fattah el Sisi's coup d'etat and after a trial that lasted over a year, was sentenced to five years imprisonment, charged with the organisation of a protest.